 One large head of cauliflower will make about 5-7 cups of grated cauliflower rice.
 Make sure to cut the cauliflower head into 4 parts and the grate it directly into a large bowl, trying not to use too much of the stalks.
 You can save the cauliflower stalks and use them to make veggie stock or chop thin and add to a stir fry if you want.
-To cook the cauliflower fried rice first cook the veggies in this recipe, like the broccoli, cabbage, onions, and garlic, then scramble the eggs, and then add the riced cauliflower.
+To cook the cauliflower fried rice, first cook the veggies in this recipe like the broccoli, cabbage, onions, and garlic.
+Then scramble the eggs and add the riced cauliflower.

 To keep this meal prep recipe ketogenic, I am using coconut amino acid instead of low sodium soy sauce.
 You can find this at Trader Joe’s for a really good price.
 My fantastic 3 sauces that I use to make the flavors of this keto cauliflower fried rice pop are: toasted sesame oil, sambal olek or sriracha sauce, and amino acid.
 You can adjust the amount you use based upon personal preference.